 We assessed stability by finding steep, multi-surfaced pitches on which to let the skis reach full speed.
 After reaching the maximum comfortable velocity, the tester would make full turns across the fall-line at varying radii—paying close attention to the smoothness and reliability of edge hold.
 Additionally, we tested this metric by executing high-speed hockey stops in steep terrain because going fast tends to get hairy when you can't shut it down in time.
 In the end, stability was measured by the skis overall steadiness and the skier's confidence to complete these maneuvers without losing control.

 With titanium reinforcement, the Confession has an incredibly damp and stable ride.

 Powder-specific skis aren't exactly known for their stability on firm snow.
 They're usually made damp and wide for a reason, which can sometimes have an adverse effect on how well they handle high-speed runouts.
 Furthermore, heavily-rockered skis are notorious for slapping around on anything but fresh snow.
-While stiffer skis are generally considered to have greater stability at speed, this can compromise floatation and rebound ability—especially when driven by lighter, more intermediate skiers.
+While stiffer skis are considered to have greater stability at speed, this can compromise floatation and rebound ability—especially when driven by lighter, more intermediate skiers.
 And a rockered flex pattern allows to the ski to track over terrain fluctuations but can be a bit squirrelly on firm surfaces.